-Your NFPA 1971/CSA Z195 Compliant Footwear's moisture barrier is tested for resistance against penetration from liquid splash by only six common fireground chemicals after 1 hour exposures.
+Your NFPA 1971, NFPA 1992 and CSA Z195 compliant Footwear's moisture barrier is tested for resistance against penetration from liquid splash for the six common fire ground chemicals identified in NFPA 1971.
 These chemicals are 1.
 AFFF; 2. battery acid; 3. hydraulic fluid; 4. surrogate gasoline fuel H; 5. swimming pool chlorine (65% chlorine solution); and 6. automobile antifreeze.
+The ten chemicals identified in NFPA 1992 (as contained in NFPA 1990) are 1.
+Butyl acetate; 2.
+Dimethylformamide; 3.
+Surrogate gasoline Fuel H; 4.
+Isopropyl alcohol; 5.
+Methyl isobutyl keytone; 6.
+Nitrobenzene; 7 Sodium hydroxide; 8.
+Sodium hypochlorite; 9.
+Sulfuric acid; 10.
+Tetrachloroethylene.
 These liquids are tested because they are considered to be the most common chemicals encountered in structural firefighting operations.
 The purpose of the Footwear is to provide limited protection against incidental contact with these materials encountered during routine operations.

-Over time, as the Footwear is worn and ages, its protection against penetration of the 6 common fireground chemicals will be become more limited.
-See Useful Life section of this Guide, and NFPA 1971/CSA Z195.
+Over time, as the Footwear is worn and ages, its protection against penetration of the 6 common fire ground chemicals will be become more limited.
+See Useful Life section of this Guide, NFPA 1971, NFPA 1992 (as contained in NFPA 1990) and CSA Z195.